🔐

 Blue Walkthrough

 Hello Everyone!
-Here we come back again with one of HackTheBox easy machines “Blue”, let’s take a look at its info and then get started…
+Here we come back again with one of easy machines “Blue”, let’s take a look at its info and then get started…

 As you can see it’s easy and based on Windows OS.
 Let’s get started…